Work Permit Immigration

 Is a Work Visa Different From a Work Permit?

 Employers apply for work visas for the foreign applicant they have hired.
-The individual is allowed to live and work in the U.S. under this visa, but they may only work for the employer who applied.
+The individual can live and work in the U.S. under this visa but may only work for the employer who applied.

 Work visas are only valid for the duration of the employment.
 Individuals who leave their employment are not authorized to work for any other employer unless they change their immigration status.